ananyasaini64760/Zepto_Data_Analysis/README.md

 A comprehensive, real-world data analyst portfolio project built around an e-commerce inventory dataset scraped from Zepto, one of India’s rapidly expanding quick-commerce startups.
 The project replicates actual analyst workflows — starting from raw data exploration all the way to actionable, business-driven insights.

 Ideal for:

-	•	📊 Aspiring data analysts looking to showcase a standout portfolio project for LinkedIn or interviews
+ •	📊 Aspiring data analysts

  •	📚 Learners seeking hands-on SQL practice in a realistic business context

  •	💼 Candidates preparing for roles in e-commerce, retail, or product/data analytics

  ## 📌 Project Overview